Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at UW - Whitewater are $16,602 a year.
 Visual Arts majors at UW - Whitewater take out an average of $27,000 in student loans while working on their egree.

-In addition to its great value ranking, UW - Whitewater is in the top 20% of all schools on our Best General Visual & Performing Arts Schools in the Great Lakes Region list.
+UW - Whitewater excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best General Visual & Performing Arts Schools in the Great Lakes Region list.

 Read full report on General Visual & Performing Arts at University of Wisconsin - Whitewater